zensoftio/api-standarts/README.md

 That example describes the common approach how to build the API for the relations.
 But, you don't have to follow it, if you have very small and\or non-logical tied relations.
 That approach is just a recommendation how to organize relations in your API.

+The base CRUD operations and all controller method (API) of the sub-entity must be available via parent part of API and it means that all actions will be processed in the parent's context.

 Also, you can build all methods and operations for sub-entities:

 > GET /users/afdf-3f4f-65fd/posts